 The HIPAA Security Rule establishes a national set of security standards for protecting health information that is possessed or transmitted in electronic form (referred to as ePHI).
 The Security Rule does not dictate how organizations implement their security controls, but requires them to consider the following as it pertains to their business:

 - Technical, hardware, and software infrastructure

 - Likelihood and potential impact of risks to ePHI

-Because affected entities range from the smallest provider to the largest multi-state health plan, the Security Rule allows consideration in the most reasonable and appropriate application of security controls depending on the organization’s size and resources.
+Affected entities range from the smallest provider to the largest multi-state health plan.
+Therefore, the Security Rule allows consideration in the most reasonable and appropriate application of security controls.
+This depends on the organization’s size and resources.
 That being said, no matter how small the practice, doing nothing is not an option.

 Breach Notification Rule Intent and Considerations